 I think we can all agree that this is been a difficult year in many ways.
 What seems to be the hardest about surviving this coronavirus pandemic is the isolation that we all face.
+At the same time you may need to manage anxiety because of the real threats of socializing during the pandemic.
+Incidentally, while there are more ways to prevent and treat it, the COVID-19 virus is still capable of harming your health.
+So how do you socialize during the pandemic while managing your anxiety?
 Normally, when something bad happens to a whole group of people, they can take solace in each other’s social support and comfort.
 However, that highly infectious nature of the coronavirus has prevented us from doing that safely.

 In addition, we had previously taken for granted that we can see our family and friends whenever and however we wanted.
 However, for those of us to believe that we can become infected by and infect other people, we have had to be careful during this time.
 The idea of catching or spreading a life-threatening illness is not appealing.